redhat-developer/rh-che/README.md

 is reused, which make the RedHat Che distribution build much faster.

 The version of the RedHat Che distribution assembly and dashboard artifacts is derived from the version of the upstream Che project.
-For example, if version of the used upstream Che branch is:
+For example, if upstream version is:
 `5.6.0-openshift-connector-SNAPSHOT`,
 then the version of the generated RedHat Che distribution will be:
 `5.6.0-openshift-connector-fabric8-SNAPSHOT`